canmod/macpan2/README.md

 ## Hello World

-Here is an SI model specification, which is I think the simplest possible epidemiological transmission model.
+The following code specifies an SI model, which is I think is the simplest possible epidemiological transmission model.

 ``` r
 si = mp_tmb_model_spec(